 At-home testing offers several advantages.
 These

-- quick and accessible results
+- quick results

 Do private medical insurance plans cover the costs?